Prerequisites and MCATs

-Barring extraordinary circumstances, a bachelor's degree is required for admission.
-In fact, all students in recent years have had a bachelor's degree, and some have also had a graduate degree.
+A bachelor's degree is required for admission.
 Students are encouraged to pursue one or more scholarly interests in depth during their undergraduate years, but course work must demonstrate proficiency in the natural sciences.
 A student who earns a degree in less than four years may apply, but should recognize that understanding the human condition and developing good judgement require experience.
 Without unusual qualifications, questions about the breadth of education, maturity, experience, and motivation may put such an applicant at a disadvantage.